You must apply through the Joint Electronic Submission system (Je-S).

 - methodological practice

-- relevance of expertise of the applicant team
+- demonstrate the relevance of the expertise of the applicant team

-- methodology for identifying stakeholders, eliciting views and co-production of guidance
+- include the methodology for identifying stakeholders, eliciting their views and co-producing guidance

-- proposed scope and format of consensus activities
+- include the proposed scope and format of consensus activities

-- format of the proposed outputs and the dissemination strategy, including legacy plans
+- explain the format of the proposed outputs and the dissemination strategy, including optimal targeting, delivery and promotion, and legacy plans